dhyan6/veggie-garden/README.md

 **Security Note:** For production, consider using GitHub's OAuth flow or environment variables instead of hardcoding tokens.

-### 4. Setup SMS Automation with Twilio
+### 4. Setup WhatsApp Automation with Twilio

-Configure GitHub Secrets for Twilio SMS functionality:
+Configure GitHub Secrets for Twilio WhatsApp functionality:

-1. **Create a Twilio Account**
+1. **Create a Twilio Account (if you haven't already)**
    - Go to [https://www.twilio.com/try-twilio](https://www.twilio.com/try-twilio)
    - Sign up for a free account (includes trial credit)
    - Verify your phone number